Ichimoku Kinkō Hyō: Kumo

 Kumo (雲, cloud) is the space between Senkou span A and B. The cloud edges identify current and potential future support and resistance points.

 The Kumo cloud changes in shape and height based on price changes.
 This height represents volatility as larger price movements form thicker clouds, which creates stronger support and resistance.
 As thinner clouds offer only weak support and resistance, prices can and tend to break through such thin clouds.

 Generally, markets are bullish when Senkou Span A is above Senkou Span B and vice versa when markets are bearish.
 Traders often look for Kumo Twists in future clouds, where Senkou Span A and B exchange positions, a signal of potential trend reversals.

 In addition to thickness, the strength of the cloud can also be ascertained by its angle; upwards for bullish and downwards for bearish.
 Any clouds behind price are also known as Kumo Shadows.

 Chikou span

 Chikou (遅行) span calculation: today's closing price projected back 26 days on the chart.

 Also called the lagging span it is used as a support/resistance aid.

 If the Chikou Span or the green line crosses the price in the bottom-up direction, that is a buy signal.
 If the green line crosses the price from the top-down, that is a sell signal.

-Criticism

-In the realm of charting methodologies, Ichimoku clouds present a visually compelling technique, albeit not without its criticisms.
-Rigorous backtesting conditions have revealed that Ichimoku tends to underperform the market index significantly, indicating potential limitations in its predictive power.
+A typical Ichimoku Chart with the analysis forecasting a negative trend for the security as seen by the current price (in candlesticks) trading below the cloud.

+Interpretation

+In order to interpret the chart, traders think of this technique similarly to a stack of filters and triggers.
+The clouds, or Kumo, is the area filled in between the two forward spans and is the key to understanding the signals on price direction the chart aims to create.
+A market price above the cloud would indicate a more favorable outlook for the price of the security, while current market price inside the cloud would signal a fall in value.
+Another way traders interpret Ichimoku would be a cross of the Tenkan-sen (conversion line) line over the Kijun-sen (base line) which would indicate an increase in the asset's price should it occur above the cloud.
+However, if the cross happens within the cloud, it's seen as more neutral, and below would suggest the weakest likelihood for a positive price movement.
+Should the opposite happen, where Tenkan-sen crosses below the Kijun-sen, this would indicate a more bearish move in the price in the same ways.
+Some experts in the method also require the Chikō Span to chart above the current market price as confirmation of the signals that are being sent.

+Applications and Variations

+Because the system was developed so many decades ago in the 1930s especially for the Japanese stock market, the standard settings (time periods 9/26/52) are directly tied to the traditional Japanese business calendar of that old era: